Nuclear reactor: Terminology

-During early 1940s nuclear research, the phrase "atomic pile" was used for any assembly involving uranium and attempts at neutron multiplication, including the majority which were subcritical.
+During early 1940s nuclear research, the phrase "atomic pile" was used to refer to any assembly involving uranium and attempts at neutron multiplication, most of which were subcritical.
 After Chicago Pile-1 demonstrated a self-sustaining chain reaction, the "reactor" terminology became more common.
 The phrases "nuclear pile" and "atomic reactor" were also common.

 Critical mass experiments, while being far simpler, are sometimes referred to as research reactors, such as the Godiva device.

-"Nuclear reactor" is predominantly used to refer to the nuclear fission reactor.
+The term "nuclear reactor" is predominantly used to refer to nuclear fission reactors.
 It can also refer to a nuclear fusion reactor, of which only net negative power systems have been constructed.
 Radioisotope thermoelectric generators and radioisotope heater units, while deriving power from nuclear decay reactions, are not referred to as nuclear reactors as they do not induce reactions.

 Operation

 An example of an induced nuclear fission event.
 A neutron is absorbed by the nucleus of a uranium-235 atom, which in turn splits into fast-moving lighter elements (fission products) and free neutrons.
 Though both reactors and nuclear weapons rely on nuclear chain reactions, the rate of reactions in a reactor is much slower than in a bomb.

 Just as conventional thermal power stations generate electricity by harnessing the thermal energy released from burning fossil fuels, nuclear reactors convert the energy released by controlled nuclear fission into thermal energy for further conversion to mechanical or electrical forms.